 Historic Preservation Awards

 The HARB and the Historical Commission periodically co-sponsor awards.
-The 2017 Historic Preservation Awards will be announced in September and an awards ceremony will be held October 19 at the Merion Tribute House.
+The 2017 Historic Preservation Awards were held on October 19 and took place at the Levering Mill Tribute House.

 View the 2012 Historic Preservation Awards Presentation (PDF, 10.2 MB)

 Pennsylvania Historical & Museum Commission